 My next two-day “Positive Discipline in the Classroom” workshop is scheduled for Friday and Saturday, October 12th & 13th, 2018 at The Creative Science School.
 Please click here for the complete details.
 To register for this workshop, please visit www.positivediscipline.org and click on workshops for educators.

 You may also contact me directly for further information about bringing a Positive Discipline workshop or training to your school.

 Positive Discipline Focuses on Discipline That Teaches:

-A great deal of recent research has shown unequivocally that Social-Emotional Learning (SEL) is vital if teachers and other school personnel hope to increase academic gains for their students of all ages.
+Recent research has shown unequivocally that Social-Emotional Learning (SEL) is vital if teachers and other school personnel hope to increase academic gains for their students of all ages.
 The abilities of students to manage strong emotions, interact cooperatively with others and resolve problems that come up in their daily lives are quite literally academic survival skills.
 All SEL programs or curricula strive to teach these skills.
-Positive Discipline in the Classroom does so in a manner which stresses mutual dignity and respect for students and teachers and also promotes the democratic values that are at the core of our civic lives.
+As both a trauma informed and restorative practice, Positive Discipline in the Classroom does so in a manner which stresses mutual dignity and respect for students and teachers all the while promoting the democratic values that are at the core of our civic lives.

 Workshop Participants Will:

-- Learn the Teacher Helping Teacher Problem Solving Steps, an effective tool for ongoing training and support for both teachers and support staff.
+- Practice the Teacher Helping Teacher Problem Solving Steps, an effective tool for ongoing training and support for teachers, administrators, and all support staff.